panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 console.log(myObject);
 ```

-When running the above script, the following content is logged:
+When running the above script, the object of `propC` is logged as `[Object]`:

 ![Console in Node cuts the deep object](./images/console-node-cut.png)

-To be able to see the full object structure is to use the `JSON.stringify()` function:
+To see the full object structure, I log the JSON representation of the object using `JSON.stringify()`:

 ```javascript
 const myObject = {